 On May 10, 2019, we settled the Restated Management Services Agreement, including the long-term incentive arrangement (the "LTIA") therein, between FirstService, Jay S. Hennick and Jayset Management FSV Inc. and eliminated FirstService's dual class share structure.
-On that date, FirstService also effected an amendment to its articles that eliminated the multiple voting shares and the "blank cheque" preference shares as part of the authorized capital of FirstService's management information circular dated March 25, 2019 relating to the annual and special meeting of shareholders held on May 3, 2019 under "Business of the Meeting - Approval of Transaction" and "Business of the Meeting - Approval of Amendment to the Articles".
+On that date, FirstService also effected an amendment to its articles that eliminated the multiple voting shares and the "blank cheque" preference shares as part of the authorized capital of FirstService, and re-classified its subordinate voting shares as common shares.
+This transaction is further described in FirstService's management information circular dated March 25, 2019 relating to the annual and special meeting of shareholders held on May 3, 2019 under "Business of the Meeting - Approval of Transaction" and "Business of the Meeting - Approval of Amendment to the Articles".